EHughes190/docker-basics/README.md

 - If we run `docker-compose down`, docker will stop the container, and delete the container.
 - To delete the image: `docker-compose down —rmi all`
 - To delete the volumes: `docker-compose down -v`

+## SHARE IMAGES

+- Sign up/sign in to docker hub
+- Click Create Repository
+- Locally, create an image (with the name of your created repo).
+Something like 'example_user/appname' e.g. `docker build -t example_user/appname`
+- Login to docker locally: `docker login` and enter credentials
+- Push the image to docker hub: `docker push example_user/appname`
+- Now, your image is available for people to download!